- Leadership Team

 Jonathan Gray — Director of Policy and Ideas

-Jonathan coordinates the Foundation’s policy, advocacy and outreach activities to expand the open knowledge commons and helps to catalyse new projects and collaborations that use this commons to improve the world.
-He has helped to start numerous initiatives at the Foundation, including the Data Journalism Handbook, Europe’s Energy, the Open Data Challenge, the #opendata film, OpenGLAM, OpenSpending, the Panton Fellowships and The Public Domain Review.
-He studied Philosophy at Corpus Christi College, Cambridge and is currently completing his PhD at Royal Holloway, University of London.
+Jonathan coordinates the Foundation’s policy and advocacy activities to expand the open knowledge commons and helps to catalyse new projects and collaborations that use this commons to improve the world.
+He has helped to start numerous initiatives at the Foundation, including the Data Journalism Handbook, Europe’s Energy, the Open Data Challenge, OpenGLAM, OpenSpending, the Panton Fellowships and The Public Domain Review.
+He studied Philosophy at Corpus Christi College, Cambridge and is currently doing research in philosophy and the history of ideas at Royal Holloway, University of London.
 You can follow him on Twitter at @jwyg or visit his website at jonathangray.org.

 Naomi Lillie — Head of Network Unit